Business Product

 - ...

-- Internal Company Tools, which are not intended for external customer use.
+- Company Headquarters, which are facilities not products.

 - See: Entity, Entity Type, Business-To-Business, Business-To-Consumer, Product Review Site, Product Marketing Page, Retail Company, E-Commerce, Product Development.